EudiaApentsui/alx-low_level_programming/0x01-variables_if_else_while/README.md

 A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

 Print all the letters except q and e

+Print all single digit numbers of base 10 starting from 0 without using a variable type char